medialab/minet/docs/cli.md

 .
 Crawling using the `process` function from the `crawl` module:
     $ minet crawl -m crawl:process -O crawl-data

+Notes regarding sqlite storage temporary files:

+If you spawn a persistent crawler, some of its state will be kept using specialized sqlite databases on disk.

+Be aware that sqlite sometimes need to perform cleanup operations that rely on temporary files that will be written in a folder configured as the `SQLITE_TMPDIR` env variable.
+Be sure to set this variable when running this command, especially when the crawler files will be stored on a different disk and if writing in the host's `/tmp` directory can be risky due to insufficient storage available.

+For more info, check out: https://www.sqlite.org/tempfiles.html
 ```

 ## focus-crawl